 § 1 Scope of the House Rules

-- The House Rules apply to going to an event of the company I-Motion GmbH, Am Hohen Stein 8, 56218 Mülheim-Kärlich, Germany (hereinafter only called the “Organiser”) and to entering the event area used by the Organiser including parking areas and ways to the venue.
+- The House Rules apply to going to an event of the company I-Motion GmbH Events & Communication, Am Hohen Stein 8, 56218 Mülheim-Kärlich, Germany (hereinafter only called the “Organiser”) and to entering the event area used by the Organiser including parking areas and ways to the venue.

 - By purchasing the admission ticket (also contract of sale with a third-party vendor) the visitor accepts the validity of these House Rules.
 This also applies if the venue is entered in other cases.

 § 2 Organiser’s authority on the site

 - The Organiser has the right to forbid a person entry or to order a person to leave.

 - The security personnel and stewards the Organiser employs are authorised to exercise and enforce this right on his behalf, in particular to carry out checks under these House Rules or to enforce ejection and removal of persons from the event site as set out in these House Rules or the statutory regulations.